Wood processing techniques

 Swallowtail joint, typical of old wooden houses and churches

-I have written several times about wood jointswith a focus on those in traditional Japanese carpentry which I admit I'm fascinated by.
-Each time, the comments appreciated those joints, but also recalled the craftsmanship of the Romanian folk craftsmen who built houses and churches out of wood using the dovetail joint, constructions that have resisted time and the passage of time, remaining standing.
-Being a beautiful and durable joint I will elaborate a little on the subject.
+I've written several times about wood jointsemphasizing those in traditional Japanese carpentry which I admit I am fascinated by.
+Each time the comments appreciated those joints, but they also mentioned the skill of the Romanian folk craftsmen who built wooden houses and churches using swallowtail joints, which have stood the test of time and stood the test of time, standing still.
+Being a beautiful and durable joint, I will elaborate a little on the subject.

 swallowtail